Online social networking |

 I'm writing this because I love you and you need an ass kicking.
 Now go pickup a computer and practice.

-Guitarist with laptop computer
+Guitarist with laptop computer for social networking |

 My friend Roger McNamee, a founding Partner and Managing Director of Elevation Partners has been getting some great press lately on his thoughts on the new music business, investing in technology, Apple, Google, Facebook and much more.
 Here is the transcript of a speech he gave at NARM earlier this summer, a must read.